benanthoney-97/dialogue-widget/llamaparse/June-24-Examiner-Report.md

 ----

-The writer adroitly creates feelings and connections to the textual in the reader through the ~~vivid~~ description of the setting.
+Student response: The writer adroitly creates feelings and connections to the textual in the reader through the ~~vivid~~ description of the setting.
 The atmosphere developed by the writer connotes a sense of vulnerability and threat, and these dangers that are imposed develop a sense of fear within the reader about what will happen to the character.

 The "bitter cold" ~~connotes~~ relates the weather to be something cruel and unpleasant, implying that even nature is an obstacle and a foe that the ~~protagonist~~ narrator must ~~deal~~ overcome.
 Moreover, it's described as "almost taking the skin off my face" which emphasises the ferocity and power of the weather.
 This constructs a feeling of agitation and concern within the reader as they are forced to anticipate what the consequences of these brutal conditions will be.
 The writer successfully intensifies this ~~feeling~~ ~~implied~~ concern using the phrase "holly trees."
 "Holly", whilst it can be associated with joy and the protection of Christmas time, also connotes a ~~stark~~ sense of exposure and vulnerability as the plant is sharp and threatening.
 The writer utilizes these aspects of the scene to develop a dangerous atmosphere in order to develop suspense within the reader.

-  26
+Page 26

 ---